All Saints founder Stuart Trevor talks music in fashion business

 As part of the Fashion Music Makeover campaign, a prize of up to £5,000 towards new music equipment will also be granted to three independent businesses.

 Fashion Music Makeover is open to all independent fashion retailers with four doors or less.
-To apply, entries must be made no later than 5pm on Friday 22 July 2016 and can be submitted here.

 About PRS for Music